 The PE-CC calculations in the current release uses an older implementation and therefore requires different input.
-Note, that in the next release the current implementation will be replaced with newer code that takes advantage of the new PE library.
+Note, that in a future release the current implementation will be replaced with newer code that takes advantage of the PE library.
 To run a PE-CC calculation an input like the following can be used: